AndersonReyes/facial-expression-recognition-using-deep-learning/README.md

 # DeepFaceRecognition
-Facial Expression Recognition using tensorflow on the FER2013 dataset using tensorflow.
+Facial Expression Recognition using tensorflow on the FER2013 dataset using convolutional networks.
 I got about 50% accurary.

 Architecture is very simple:
 Conv [32]